 No, not if that term refers to someone who subjectivizes theology, believes all religions are equal, or that the Church should assimilate to the wider culture.
 Bishop Barron holds that Christ sets the agenda for the Church—not the world, not the culture, not custom or fashion.
 This means Christ sets the agenda for the Church’s theologians, too.

 Bishop Barron believes today’s theologians should remain firmly in the tradition of the first theologians, the early Church Fathers, such as St. Irenaeus, Origen, St. Augustine, and St. Maximus the Confessor.
 And theologians should be steeped in the best of later Catholic thinkers, such as St. Thomas Aquinas, St. Anselm, John Henry Newman, St. Pope John Paul II, and Pope Benedict XVI, as well as contemporary orthodox scholars.

-For a deeper look at Bishop Barron’s theological views, read his book The Priority of Christ: Towards a Postliberal Catholicism.
+For a deeper look at Bishop Barron’s theological views and his critiques of modernism, read his book The Priority of Christ: Towards a Postliberal Catholicism.

 Hans Urs von Balthasar

 Who was Hans Urs von Balthasar?

 Hans Urs von Balthasar was a renowned Catholic priest and theologian.
 He was born in Switzerland in 1905 and died in 1988.
 He is considered one of the most important Catholic theologians of the twentieth century.